Top Up TV: 2013: Loss of sports and closure

 In June 2013, following the acquisition of ESPN by BT Sport and the announcement of the removal of Sky Sports 1 & 2 from the Digital Terrestrial Television (DTT) network by BT, Top Up TV began sending letters to their customers stating that their premium sports package(s) would be discontinued.
 Sky Sports 1 & 2 were removed on 1 July, and ESPN on 1 August.

 In September, Top Up TV sent customers on the TV Favourites and PictureBox packages letters informing them that the service would cease broadcasting on 31 October 2013 and that all remaining subscriptions will cease automatically.
 TUTV advised that the hardware will continue to work as a Freeview decoder.
 This brought the period of uncertainty about TUTV's future to an end.

 On 31 October, Top Up TV placed a notice on their website stating that they had ceased broadcasting.
 The company sold their subscriber business to Sky where new subscribers to Sky could get up to 50% off for a year if they went through Top Up TV.
-Until June 2015, the company continued to run conditional access to the Freeview platform which BT used to broadcast BT Sports 1 and 2.
+Until June 2015, the company continued to run conditional access to the Freeview platform which BT used to broadcast BT Sport 1 and 2.